indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/ViewingGraphsandUtilization.md

 ---
 sidebar_position: 4
 ---
-# Viewing Graphs and Utilization of RHEL Instances
+# Viewing Graphs and Utilization

 ## Graphs (Real-time)

-Navigate to a [RHEL Instance](AboutRHELInstances.md) and access the **Graphs** tab to see the available graphs and monitor this instance in real-time.
+Navigate to [RHEL Instance](AboutRHELInstances.md) and access the **Graphs** tab to see the available graphs and monitor this instance in real-time.

 You can use these graphs to understand Instance utilisation patterns and create custom alerts.